svvntos/Code-Quiz/README.md

 App Specifications

-- User clicks start for the quiz to start.
+- User click starts for the quiz to start.
 - The quiz is timed.
 - Selecting the correct answer it displasy green and for incorrect is displays red.
 - Collects users highscore.